shuhui-wang/shuhui-wang/README.md

 👩🏻‍🔬 I enjoy experimenting, thinking, learning, and creating!

-My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.(Yes I study Environmental Science)
+My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.
+(Yes I currently study Environmental Science 🌎)

 **Looking ahead, my aspiration is to become an engineer and work with Mark.**